 - All Purpose Flour/ Plain Flour: You can choose to use all purpose or whole wheat flour, or even your favourite gluten free flour.

-- Nuetral Vegetable Oil: I tend to use sunflower oil, but you can choose to use any non-strong tasting oil.
+- Neutral Vegetable Oil: I tend to use sunflower oil, but you can choose to use any non-strong tasting oil.
 Coconut oil also works, but needs to be pre-melted.

 - Baking Powder: for lift and fluffiness!

 - White or Soft Brown Sugar: Either work.
-If you're in the USA, be sure to choose a vegan sugar as some are refined using animal bone char (ewww).
+If you're in the USA, be sure to choose an vegan organic cane sugar as some are refined using animal bone char (ewww).
 Most other countries sugar is OK for vegans.

-- Plant Milk: I prefer oat or soya milk in these muffins, but almond milk and other plant milks also work well.
+- Plant Milk: I prefer oat milk or soy milk in these muffins, but almond milk and other plant milks also work well.

 👩🍳How to

-For the full recipe and detailed instructions please head to the recipe card below.
-These little tips are here to help you visualize how to go about making this Vegan Raspberry Muffin recipe!
+For the full recipe and quantities please head to the recipe card below.
+These step-by-step instructions are here to help you visualize how to go about making this delicious Vegan Raspberry Muffin recipe!

 - Make up the linseed 'egg' by mixing 2 tablespoons of linseed with 6 of water.
 It takes 5-10 minutes to activate and be ready to use.
 In the meantime, get on with everything else!